dilminayanathara/react-portfolio/README.md

 Smooth navigation using React Router.

-Styled with Tailwind CSS for a modern look.
+Styled with  CSS for a modern look.

 Technologies Used
 React.js